 When layer mode is turned on for an ME, you are restricted to cut, dissolve, and wipe transitions.
 MediaWipe and DVE transitions are not available.

-Tip: To use layer mode internally, select the clean feed for the ME that is set to layer mode as the alpha for an auto key on a $MiniME^{m}$.
+Tip: To use layer mode internally, select the clean feed for the ME that is set to layer mode as the alpha for an auto key on another ME or $MiniME^{T}$ .

 To Set Up Layer Mode